dimi67ch/top-codebase/doc/playbook-usage.md

 - **microk8s**: Installs a single-node microk8s cluster and its CLI tool kubectl.
 - **helm**: Downloads the helm binary, extracts it, moves it into the target directory, and installs python3-yaml.
 - **helm-deploy**: Downloads requested helm repositories and deploys images via helm into the Kubernetes cluster.
+- **k8s_rbac**: Set up namespace and credentials for every user such as permissions.
+Allows also the addition and deletion of users.
 - **kubevirt**: Installs the KubeVirt extension and virtctl for Kubernetes, which allows you to run virtual machines on microk8s.

 ## Inventory file